 Native to North America, the elderberry is a deciduous, suckering shrub that is predominantly harvested for its tiny edible berries.
-These berries are cooked down and used as syrups, jams, preserves, pies and even wine.
+These berries are cooked down and used in syrups, jams, preserves, pies, and even wine.
 It’s important to know when it is harvest time for elderberries, especially when making wine.
-Berries used for wine must be at their ripeness peak.
+Berries used for wine must be at their peak ripeness.
 So, when are the elderberries ripe?
 Read on to learn more.

 Picking Elderberries and Other Info

-Elderberries are easy to grow, non-invasive plants that are attractive additions to the landscape, especially with their cluster of large white flowers in the summer turning to bunches of black edible berries.
-The plants are very hardy into USDA growing zone 4 but with some varieties suitable to zone 3.
+Elderberries are easy to grow, non-invasive plants that are attractive additions to the landscape, especially with their cluster of large white flowers in the summer that turn into bunches of black edible berries.
+The plants are very hardy in USDA growing zone 4 but some varieties are suitable to zone 3.
 Elderberries flower in late June, so the crop is less susceptible to late spring frosts.

 A subspecies of Sambucus nigra L., the European elderberry, the common elder or American elderberry is native to central and eastern United States and southeastern Canada.
 Elderberries are rich in vitamin C and contain more phosphorus and potassium than any other temperate fruit crop.
 Traditionally, not only the berries, but the roots, stems and flowers have also been utilized medicinally.
 Leaf extracts have been used as insect repellents and insecticides to treat fungal disease on plants, such as powdery mildew or leaf spot.

 The berries are very tiny and borne in clusters (cymes), which make any mechanical harvesting of elderberry fruit very difficult.
 Because of this, and also because elderberries do not transport well, elderberries have little to no commercial production.
 So, you will just have to plant your own!